IDMNYU/IdeationPrototypingSpring2022_Bennett/classmate_discovery.md

 * After revewing your interview partner (check their social media site, their process site's: input map, constant i/o interests, and their care package) AND reading the Terry Gross article, design a thoughtful questionaire based on this research.

 * Design 1-2 other mechancisms to extract particular information.
 Possibilities include specific photo diary prompts (hardest part of their morning, most delightful part of day, most trusted friend, etc); going to their favorite places and studying those locations for 30 minutes noting observations and details; shadowing your partner through various locations of their day that you are not familiar with.
+See the Universal Methods of Research to broaden your research mechanisms.

 * Set up a time to "meet" with your partner within the next 5 days, as well as scheduling in the other research activities.